Phonons, electrons and thermal transport in Planckian high T$_c$ materials: Phonons and overdoped cuprates

 Fig.~\ref{fig:over} shows two distinct regimes of $\rho \sim T + T^2$ behavior.
 In the low temperature regime the coefficient of the $T$-linear term in the resistivity (hence, the constant offset of the derivative) decreases with overdoping and becomes small at around $p = 0.33$, as discussed in \cite{Cooper603} and shown in the inset of Fig.~\ref{fig:lessover}.
 In the higher temperature regime (fit between 200 and 300 K) the $T$-linear term is instead roughly constant and saturates away from zero at large doping.
 This is also shown in the inset of Fig.~\ref{fig:lessover}.
 Using the estimates in \cite{Legros2019} for the effective mass and density of carriers at these dopings, the scattering timescale associated to the $T$-linear term in the high temperature regime is found to be Planckian, with $\tau^{-1} \approx \{1, 0.7, 0.9\} \times k_B T/\hbar$ for these highest three dopings, respectively.
 These rates are consistent with the expected Planckian scattering of electrons by phonons.

 The samples in Fig.~\ref{fig:over} are significantly more overdoped than those whose thermal transport was considered in Fig.~\ref{fig:highTc}.
-It is likely that these more overdoped samples will have a larger electronic contribution to thermal transport and the analysis we performed above may not be directly applicable.
-The temperature derivative of the resistivity of less overdoped samples is shown in Fig.~\ref{fig:lessover}.
-These now have $p=0.19, 0.20, 0.21, 0.22$.
+These more overdoped samples will have a larger electronic contribution to thermal transport and the analysis we performed above may not be directly applicable.
+The temperature derivative of the resistivity of less overdoped samples is shown in Fig.~\ref{fig:lessover}, with $p=0.19, 0.20, 0.21, 0.22$.

 Remarkably, at these lower dopings there is no kink, and the low temperature $\rho \sim T + T^2$ behavior continues up to around 300K or higher.
-The inset of the figure shows how the kink in the $T$-linear scattering rate at a little below 200K disappears as doping is reduced.
+The inset of the figure shows how the kink in the $T$-linear scattering rate --- which remains fixed at a little below 200K --- disappears as doping is reduced.
 At the highest temperatures in Fig.~\ref{fig:lessover} there is a flattening of the derivative associated with proximity to optimal doping \cite{PhysRevLett.69.2975, dich}.
-This is distinct from the kink at lower temperature that we are discussing
+This is distinct from the kink at lower temperature that we are discussing.

+We have focussed here on overdoped LSCO, which has been the most studied in previous work.
+However, the same phenomenology --- a feature in $d\rho/dT$ at a little below 200K that disappears at small overdoping --- is also seen in overdoped Bi2201 \cite{putzke2020reduced}.